 TO HELP WITH NEUROPATHY:

-Food is your medicine during this time, so make sure to get some good healthy fats (NOT from soy, nor nuts/seed oils).
+FOOD: Food is your medicine during this time, so make sure to get some good healthy fats (NOT from soy, nor nuts/seed oils).
 Olive oil, coconut oil and grass-fed butter are the best, as well as organic bone broths.
 Easy to digest cooked foods are all supportive of healing the gut and replenishing a good gut balance.

 To feed the nerves, cooking organic food, juicing, plenty of fresh vegetables and some fruit are all good diet tricks to implement to support healing.